Val-Cantarelli/AWSAssociateDev/docs/Module06/module06.md

+# EC2 instances storages

 ## EBS - Elastic Block Store

-- É um HD Virtual (volume) you can attach to your instances while they run;
+- It's a virtual HD (volume) you can attach to your instances while they run;
-- Network drive: é um drive de rede que se conecta via rede à instância;
+- Network drive: it's a network drive that connects via network to the instance;
-- The data it will persists even after terminate the instance;
+- The data persists even after terminating the instance;
-- É criado para um **AZ específica**.
-Se quiser mover pra outra AZ, tem que fazer snapshot;
+- Created for a **specific AZ**.
+If you want to move to another AZ, you need to create a snapshot;
-- Geralmente usado com EC2 para o boot volumes e data volumes.
+- Generally used with EC2 for boot volumes and data volumes.

-**Tipos de uso com EC2:**
+**Types of usage with EC2:**

-┌-── Root Volume (Boot) ───┐    ┌─── Data Volumes ───┐
+┌─── Root Volume (Boot) ───┐    ┌─── Data Volumes ───┐
-│ • Sistema Operacional    │    │ • Aplicações       │
+│ • Operating System       │    │ • Applications      │
-│ • Configurações básicas  │    │ • Bancos de dados  │
+│ • Basic configurations   │    │ • Databases         │
-│ • DeleteOnTermination    │    │ • Arquivos usuário │
+│ • DeleteOnTermination    │    │ • User files        │
-└─────────────────────────-┘    └───────────────────-┘

-EBS Multi-Attach = só quando a aplicação é cluster-aware e sabe lidar com concorrência de blocos.

-EFS/FSx = quando você precisa de compartilhamento de arquivos pronto e fácil entre instâncias.
-(Sabe lidar com concorrência e blocking)
+└─────────────────────────┘    └─────────────────────┘

+EBS Multi-Attach = only when the application is cluster-aware and knows how to handle block concurrency.

+EFS/FSx = when you need ready and easy file sharing between instances.
+(Knows how to handle concurrency and blocking)

+---

+Quiz:

+1. EBS Volumes are created for specific AZs.
+If you want to migrate to another, it will require a snapshot.

+2. An instance has the Root Volume (AMI and instance configs) and the Volume with the data we put.

+Root volume = disposable infrastructure (`DeleteOnTermination = true`)

+Data volume = persistent data (`DeleteOnTermination = false`)

+When we terminate an instance, the root volume is deleted.
+The data volume is not.

+3. Which of the following EBS volume types can be used as boot volumes when you create EC2 instances?

+SSD = can boot (gp2, gp3, io1, io2).

+HDD = only data (st1, sc1, standard).

+4. A company wants to reduce costs and use st1 for their root volume.
+What will happen?

+st1 cannot be a root volume, only data volume.

+5. "Which EBS type is best for boot volumes requiring high IOPS?" io1 or io2

+Note: st1 (cheap, but only for throughput, not boot)

+6. What is EBS Multi-Attach?

+It's only for data volumes (not root/boot).
+Up to 16 instances can share the same data volume as long as they are in the same AZ.
+Attention: unlike EFS or FSx, EBS is not a "managed shared file system".
+Consistency is the application's responsibility.

 ---